 Phanuel is worshipping God.
 Phanuel appears as a personal being, distinct from God and man in all these places.
 Angels are superior to men but have certain shortcomings and are marginalized.
 But they are enveloped in light.

 Because of Enoch’s words, Phanuel is an angel of light.
 One of the closest to God.
-He is an angel of light because, over the history of mankind, they have shown themselves many times in the lives of men.
-And has directed their steps towards repentance.
+He is an angel of light because, over the history of humankind, they have shown themselves many times in the lives of men.
+And has directed their steps toward repentance.

 Where is Phanuel in the Bible?

-As previously discussed, Phanuel is encountered in the Revelation of the fantastic book of Enoch.
-It is stated with God that he will offer him a pre revelation of what John would write and what concerned the world’s creation.
-But precisely because it is not a biblical source, it is not considered to be certain. specifically into the category of the great Apocrypha found at the Dead Sea.
+As we talked about before, Phanuel is encountered in the Revelation of the fantastic book of Enoch.
+It is stated with God that he will offer him a pre-revelation of what John would write and what concerned the world’s creation.
+But it is not considered specific because it is not a biblical sourcePHANUEL’sout .out Specifically into the category of the great Apocrypha found at the Dead Sea.

-The only place we can find Phanuel in the Bible is in Luke 2:36, prophetess Anna, Phanuel’s daughter.
-People are confuconfuseh, the all-powerful archangel, and father of Anna, a prophetess of the tribe of the seed of Asher.
+The only place we can find Phanuel in the Bible is in Luke 2:36.
+The all-powerful archangel and father of Anna, a prophetess of the tribe of the seed of Asher.